ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring year 3: what i got right, wrong, and ridiculously wrong
+   - Exploring what surprised me as a 100k–1m creator
    - Finding the satirical angle
    - Making it relatable and timeless